 These application criteria, as stated in the Introduction, are directed to each Reconstruction project scope and design.
-Each project should first evaluate the highway corridor (defined as the project limits for roadside elements and the project limits, adjacent sections, and WYDOT Long Range Transportation/Corridor Plans for highway (roadway) geometric elements) to identify existing deficiencies in pavements, bridge structures, safety, capacity, and highway operations including interchanges and intersections.
+Each project should first evaluate the highway corridor (arterial highway corridor to be evaluated is the project limits for roadside elements and both the project limits and adjacent sections for highway (roadway) geometric elements; the collector and local highway corridor to be evaluated is the project limits) to identify existing deficiencies in pavements, bridge structures, safety, capacity, and highway operations including interchanges and intersections.
 Early consideration of the existing physical condition of the highway/roadside, and the safety, operational, and maintenance history of the corridor should be used to establish a needs-based justification for any proposed improvement, included in the project scope.
 Project scopes would then guide development of cost-effective designs.